 As with mortgage securities, asset-backed securities are often backed by a pool of assets representing the obligation of a number of different parties and use similar credit enhancement techniques.
 For a description of the types of credit enhancement that may accompany asset-backed securities, see "- Types of Credit Support" below.
 When the Fund invests in asset-backed securities, it will not limit its investments in asset-backed securities to those with credit enhancements.
-Although asset-backed securities are not generally traded on a national securities for the purposes of the investment restriction on illiquid securities under "Additional Investment Policies and Other Instruments."
+Although asset-backed securities are not generally traded on a national securities exchange, such securities are widely traded by brokers and dealers, and will not be considered illiquid securities for the purposes of the investment restriction on illiquid securities under "Additional Investment Policies and Other Instruments."